kurtosis-tech/kurtosis/docs/docs/quickstart.md

 A [files artifact][files-artifacts-reference] is Kurtosis' first-class data primitive and is a TGZ of arbitrary files living inside an enclave.
 So long as a files artifact exists, Kurtosis knows how to mount its contents on a service.

-#### We mounted and seeded the data into our Postgres instance
+#### We mounted and seeded the data into your Postgres instance
-Next, we mounted the seed data, stored in our enclave now as a files artifact, into our Postgres instance using the `ServiceConfig.files` option:
+Next, you mounted the seed data, stored in your enclave now as a files artifact, into your Postgres instance using the `ServiceConfig.files` option:

 ```python
 postgres = plan.add_service(